Table of Contents

-Note: This 12 Bar Blues lesson for beginners is divided in two parts, this is Part 1.
+Note: This 12 Bar Blues Chord Guitar lesson for beginners is divided in two parts, this is Part 1.

 Strum through the example using quarter notes as shown, or using 8th note rhythms.
 When strumming 8th note rhythms, try playing with both a straight 8th note feel and a swung 8th note, or shuffle feel.
-Check out the Part: 2 for an explanation of the shuffle feel.
+Check out the Part 2 12 bar blues chords guitar progression for an explanation of the shuffle feel.
 Here are all the chords used in this exercise:

 This example shows a typical I IV V blues progression in the key of E using open position dominant 7th chords.
 Again, try strumming through the chords with a variety of rhythms.

 Based on the same basic chord shapes as example 2a but with a doubled b7th degree on both 2 the E7 and A7 chord to bring out the dominant sound a little more, this example bounces between the bass note of the chord and strumming.
-Notice how the same rhythmic pattern is used throughout.
+Notice how the same rhythmic pattern of this 12 bar blues chords guitar progression is used throughout.
 Play this example with a straight 8th and a shuffle feel.

-A typical I IV V blues progression in the key of D using open position dominant 7th chords.
+A typical I IV V 12 bar blues chords guitar progression in the key of D using open position dominant 7th chords.